 I’ve had great experiences with GRK Cabinet Bulk 8 screws, making them my second choice, especially for cabinet face frames.

 These cabinet screws are slim but super strong.
 They slide into the wood without splitting it, thanks to their smart design.
-Once they’re in, they stay put, securing your cabinets really well.
+Once they’re in, they stay put, securing your cabinets well.

 Yes, they are pricier, but their durability speaks volumes.
 I’ve rarely encountered breakages.
 Just a heads up, they’re a bit small and might not work with all power drivers, sometimes popping out.